-HP 584 - University Liability Insurance Fee of \$8 HP 585 - University Liability Insurance Fee of \$8 © MSU M.S. in Athletic Training HP 607 - University Liability Insurance Fee of \$12 HP 615 - University Liability Insurance Fee of \$12 HP 684 - University Liability Insurance Fee of \$8HP 685 -University Liability Insurance Fee of \$8 Athletic Training Classroom/Laboratory (CSB 250, 251, & HC 1702) Use Policy
+AT 671 - University Liability Insurance Fee of \$8

+AT 680- University Liability Insurance Fee of \$12

+© MSU M.S. in Athletic Training

+Athletic Training Classroom/Laboratory (CSB 250, 251, & HC 1702) Use Policy

-The Athletic Training classroom/laboratories (ATCL) are located in the Clinical Sciences Building (250 and 251) Highland Center (1702).
-They provide the athletic training faculty and students with various resources related to the practice of athletic training.
-These rooms may be used by these people: AT Faculty and current AT students only.
-Athletic training students may use the ATCL to study or to collect data for research during the business day (8-4 PM) or after hours IF they have a current buildingpass and photo ID, otherwise security may ask anyone without a pass and photo ID to leave the room.
+The Athletic Training classroom/laboratories (ATCL) are in the Clinical Sciences Building (250 and 251) and Highland Center (1702).
+They provide the athletic training faculty and students with various resources related to the education and practice of athletic training.
+These rooms may be used by the following individuals only: AT Faculty and current AT students only (intercollegiate AT staff with prior approval from AT faculty only).

+Athletic training students may use the ATCL to study or to complete video projects using the VALT system during the business day (8-4 PM) or after hours IF they have a current MavCard and are on the approved list the program director provides to campus security, otherwise security may ask anyone without a MavCard and permission to leave the room.

 Non-AT students are not permitted to use the room.
 Please refer to the specific rules below that detail the use of the ATCL.
 Any athletic training student who violates the following rules will be subject to the disciplinary policies of the athletic training program, the college, and the university.